QuinnCestone/Group-6-Repo/StatusReport (4).md

 Which team members were present at your weekly meetings?
 You should have at least one scheduled, with a second scheduled as a backup in case you need one.

-* Meeting 1: Quinn Cestone
+* Meeting 1: Quinn Cestone, Fletcher Ogburn
 * Meeting 2: _list the team members here_